 Obviously, most college students begin their college careers in the fall.
-But for a growing number of college students and their families, January or February mark not only the beginning of a new calendar year, but also the beginning of their college experience.
+But for a growing number of college students and their families, January marks not only the beginning of a new calendar year, but also the beginning of their college experience.

 Some students receive admissions decisions that admit them to college not for fall semester, but for spring admission.
 This relatively new trend in college admission helps colleges fill openings that may occur for second term, and may provide a welcome break for students between high school and college.
 Other students opt out of fall admission after being accepted and choose to defer their enrollment until second semester.
 Still other students may have life experiences that intervene and force them to delay beginning their college career a semester, or they may have applied late.

 Whatever your student’s reason for beginning college at mid-year, it is important that he think about both the advantages and potential challenges of stepping into college at the midpoint of the year.

 The prospect of beginning college after everyone else has had a semester to settle in can be intimidating, and it is natural for your student to feel somewhat insecure.
 Help her realize that this is a normal reaction.
 Although your student will probably not have a large cohort of students who are beginning along with her, she will not be alone.
 Mid-year numbers are fewer, but there are more and more students each year.
 Some colleges have formal programs to help these students adjust.

 Beginning college mid-year provides a different experience for your student, but it may be just the right thing for many students.

 - Your student will begin college after much of the turmoil of the beginning of the year has settled down.
 With so many new students entering college in the fall semester, students may have trouble settling in.
 College offices and staff may be overwhelmed with student issues, students may be bombarded constantly with new offers, programs and activities.
 By the time that your student begins college in January, activities are humming along smoothly, and everyone has a bit more breathing space.